 - Losing large chunks of time to compulsive behavior routines

 - Fear of losing something or not having a needed item in the future

 - Relationship conflicts brought on by OCD behaviors

 - Depression symptoms

 In the absence of needed treatment, obsessive-compulsive disorder symptoms only worsen in severity over time.
 Ultimately, a person can reach a point where obsessions completely take over his or her daily life making the condition all the more difficult to overcome

-If you suspect you or someone you know may be struggling with obsessive-compulsive disorder and need information on available treatment options in your area, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with obsessive-compulsive disorder and need information on available treatment options in your area, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.